 Applicants with a master's degree from an accredited U.S. College or University, with a GPA of 2.0 meet the law school admission standards and are eligible for admission.

-Applicants with a foreign bachelor's degree but a US Masters are not required to submit foreign bachelor's transcripts.
+Applicants with a foreign bachelor's degree but a US Masters only have to submit transcripts from their US Masters.

 Life Achievement Degrees are not acceptable.